handsontable/handsontable/examples/12.1.2/docs/react/demo/README.md

 ### Testing

-In order to run tests for this project call `npm run start` which will launch the development server and after the server is running, call `npm run test` to run test specs.
+In order to run tests for this project call `npm run build` which will build the project, then call `npm run test` to run test specs.

 ### Forking